 The search identified 13 randomised studies comparing methylphenidate and amfetamine, published between 1974 and 2006.2

-Regarding responses to the medications, the authors draw the following conclusions:2
+Regarding responses to the medications, the authors drew the following conclusions:2

-- The proportion of patients responding to either class of stimulant is higher than the proportion responding to each individual stimulant
+- The proportion of patients responding to either class of stimulant was higher than the proportion responding to each individual stimulant.

-- Non-response is uncommon when a subject is offered both methylphenidate and amfetamine
+- Non-response was uncommon when a subject was offered both methylphenidate and amfetamine.

-- Response rates with the two classes of stimulant are similar in the overall population, but there is variation between subjects.
+- Response rates with the two classes of stimulant were similar in the overall population, but there was variation between subjects.

 Adverse-event profiles were reported to be similar with both medications across the studies.2